SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-591-0-fail-series-validation-more-than-1-dot.md

 ticket: MTM-59277
 version: 10.20.591.0
 ---
-Property names used for fragment and series must not contain whitespaces nor the special characters (https://cumulocity.com/api/core/#operation/postMeasurementCollectionResource)
+Property names used for fragment and series must not contain whitespaces nor special characters (https://cumulocity.com/api/core/#operation/postMeasurementCollectionResource).
 Previously, the `/measurement/measurements/series` endpoint accepted a `series` query parameter which contained more than one dot, although it returned an empty response.
 With this change the endpoint returns a `422` error if the `series` query parameter contains more than one dot.